psmehtre/cypress/README.md

 `/// <reference types="Cypress" />`      //This line should be added in  support>command.js to get all the cypress functions

+# Cypress Execution command lines -

-`npx cypress open` //To execute cases through cypress dashboard `npx cypress run ` //will execute all the test specification files in headless mode `npx cypress run --browser chrome` //will do the same but in headed mode for chrome `npx cypress run --browser chrome --spec < path of specification file >` //here it will execute particular spec file in chrome
+1. `npx cypress open` //To execute cases through cypress dashboard

+2. `npx cypress run ` //will execute all the test specification files in headless mode

+3. `npx cypress run --browser chrome` //will do the same but in headed mode for chrome

+4. `npx cypress run --browser chrome --spec < path of specification file >` //here it will execute particular spec file in chrome

-`npx cypress run --spec < path of specification file >` //here it will execute particular spec in headless mode
+5. `npx cypress run --spec < path of specification file >` //here it will execute particular spec in headless mode

 # For WebElement-locators in the cypress